pontikos-lab/process-dcm/README.md

 ## About The Project

-Python library and app to extract images from DCM in private-eye format
+Python library and app to extract images from DCM files with metadata in private-eye format

 ## Getting Started